grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ## Lifepath

-Here is a plugin lifepath system based on *Cyberpunk RED* that uses setting tables.
-Simply take the following tables:
+This is a lifepath system based on *Cyberpunk RED*.
+You can plug your own setting/campaign tables into it to quickly create a lifepath system customised to your setting.
+With a few rolls, you can create rich characters that are embedded into your campaign.

+Create the following tables:

-* Spark tables for your setting, using its common themes and motifs.
+* A spark table for the themes and motifs of your setting.
 * A rumour table for your campaign.
-* d66 tables for the locations, cultures, backgrounds, and careers from your setting.
+* d66 tables for locations, cultures, backgrounds, and careers from your setting.
 * A table of notable NPCs.

-...and follow the procedure below to create a rough outline of their new character:
+...and follow the procedure below to create a rough outline of a new character:

 1. Roll for your homeland from the locations table.
 2. Roll for you culture and/or background.